alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/plan-manage-content/manage-existing-govuk-content.md

 If the page is tagged to other organisations and not yours, contact their contact teams and ask them to work on the changes.

-[Ask the Government Digital Service (GDS)](link tbc) if you need contact information for other content teams.
+[Ask GDS](link tbc) if you need contact information for other content teams.

 ### If your content is on a ‘mainstream’ page